Marriage and civil partnership ceremonies are suspended until further notice.

 Getting married abroad

-It is your responsibility to check that you have met all of the legal requirements to be married abroad.
-We recommend that you make enquiries with the Embassy or Consulate of the country in which you wish to be married in the first instance.
+It is your responsibility to check that you have met all of the legal requirements to be married or form a civil partnership abroad.
+We recommend that you make enquiries with the Embassy or Consulate of the country in which you wish to be married or form a civil partnership in the first instance.
 They should be able to advise you of the conditions you will need to meet.

 In some circumstances a document will be required however this is sometimes obtainable from a solicitor.
 If you have been advised to obtain a document from the registrars you will need to make an appointment to give “Notice” with a Registrar.

-If you have been advised that an “Apostille” will also be required, for further advice please visit GOV.UK.
+If you have been advised that an “Apostille” will also be required, for further advice please visit GOV.UK's getting your document legalised.